-How to cook beef shank with bone on the stove in a rich tomato sauce packed with flavor on the stove in a Dutch Oven or pan.
+This is how to cook beef shank with bone on the stove in a rich tomato sauce packed with onions and garlic.
 If you loved our slow cooker Ossobuco Beef this is another way to make them fork tender fall off of the bone delicious.

 In this case we are not cooking the whole thing, that would take much longer.
 If you did want such a large roast of sorts you would need to follow the steps in How to Cook Pork Shank which is quite similar.
 Slices this way give you the same flavors but cooked quickly (or relatively so).

-- 2 beef shanks used here which fit snuggly in a large pan.
+We will show you how to cook 2 medium sized beef shanks which fit snuggly in our large pan.
 You could use a Dutch Oven to make this too and fit one more probably.

-- Olive oil will allow you to sear and brown both sides before you slow cook them to get that rich flavor.
+Olive oil will allow you to sear and brown both sides before you slow cook them to get that rich flavor.
+Avocado oil would work too.

-- An onion diced fine will add flavor and a bit of texture you’ll love.
+An onion diced fine will add flavor and a bit of texture you’ll love.
+And I mean we add minced Garlic to everything so to me that cannot be skipped to amp up the flavors.

 There is plenty of liquid left in the pan you can use to drizzle on the shredded beef once removed but if you wanted more, or to make them spicy I would make our Birria Sauce.
 OH Yes.

-How to Cook Osso Buco on Stove Top
+How to Cook Beef Shank on Stove Top

 Put flour on a plate.
-Blot meat with paper towels, sprinkle salt, pepper and coriander on both sides. (or seasonings of your choice) Cover beef shanks in flour or cornstarch can be used.
+Blot meat with paper towels, sprinkle salt, pepper and coriander on both sides. (or seasonings of your choice) Cover outsides in flour or cornstarch can be used.
+Fry on both sides just to lightly brown, then transfer meat to a plate and deglaze (scrape off browned bits that may have become stuck).

 How do you know when beef shank is done?